ryantwolf/ryantwolf/README.md

 ### About Me
-My name is Ryan Wolf, and I graduated from UIUC with a BS in Computer Science in December 2022.
-Now, I am a deep learning algorithm engineer at NVIDIA working on the NeMo framework.
+My name is Ryan Wolf, and I am a deep learning algorithm engineer at NVIDIA working on the NeMo framework.
 My broad interests include machine learning and anything GPU related.
+I graduated from UIUC with a BS in Computer Science in December 2022.
 At Illinois, I did neural surface reconstruction research with [Professor Shenlong Wang](https://shenlong.web.illinois.edu/).
 My work as a part of that research can be viewed in my pinned repositories.
 <!--
 **ryantwolf/ryantwolf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.